Aminata Touré (German politician)

-Aminata Touré (born 15 November 1992) is a German politician of Alliance '90/The Greens, the German green party, mainly active in Schleswig-Holstein state politics.
-She was elected on 29 June 2017, at the age of 25, to the Landtag of Schleswig-Holstein and served as vice-president of the Landtag until 2022.
-Since 29 June 2022, she has been serving as Minister of Social Affairs, Youth, Family, Senior Citizens, Integration and Equality of the State of Schleswig-Holstein.
+Aminata Touré (born 15 November 1992) is a German politician of Alliance 90/The Greens, the German green party, who has been serving as Deputy Minister-President since 1 August 2024 and Minister of Social Affairs, Youth, Family, Senior Citizens, Integration and Equality of the State of Schleswig-Holstein since 29 June 2022.
+She was elected on 29 June 2017, at the age of 25, to the State Parliament of Schleswig-Holstein and served as the parliament's vice-president until 2022.

 Early life and education

 Touré's parents fled to Germany from Mali following the 1991 Malian coup d'état.
 She was born in Neumünster.
 Following her Abitur, she studied political science and French at the University of Kiel, earning her bachelor degree in 2016.
 She studied abroad for a semester in 2013–14 at the Complutense University of Madrid.
-From 2014 to 2017, she worked for the member of parliament Luise Amtsberg.
+From 2014 to 2017, she worked for the member of parliament Luise Amtsberg in Berlin.